Trump campaign fundraising in July outpaced Biden, reversing trend from previous two months

 The Trump campaign and RNC recently announced hiring 300 additional field staffers for a total of more than 1,500, according to the campaign.

-“The enthusiasm behind President Trump’s reelection continues to grow as July’s massive fundraising totals prove,” said Bill Stepien, Trump 2020 campaign manager, in a statement.
+“The enthusiasm behind President Trump’s reelection continues to grow as July’s massive fundraising totals prove,” Bill Stepien, Trump’s campaign manager, said in a statement.
 “Voters express their support for President Trump in many different ways and donating to his campaign is one of the most personal, because they feel invested in his successes and the future success of the country.
 The President’s support continues to increase while Joe Biden just posted a down fundraising month from his basement.”

 Over the past two months, Biden has quickly expanded his big-money fundraising capability.
 The campaign on Wednesday noted that it had maintained its fundraising momentum from June, its biggest fundraising month so far, of $141 million.